Many Christians struggle with their personal prayer life more than with any other area of their lives.

 I took my three daughters out to eat recently.
 Afterwards we went shopping and I told them they could each pick out a piece of jewelry.
 It was so much fun!
 I am their Daddy!
 That’s how our heavenly Father feels about you asking Him for your needs to be met, with abundance left over to give to others!

 And forgive us our sins, just as we have forgiven those who have sinned against us (Matthew 6:12).
 God has called us to keep short accounts with others.
 We forgive those who hurt us so no bitterness can take root in our hearts.
 If someone has hurt us, we must forgive that person, ask God to forgive that person, and ask God to forgive us for any wrong attitudes.
 We need to forgive others and confess our sins in order to experience personal freedom (Matthew 6:14-15).

 The Warfare Room

 And don’t let us yield to temptation, But deliver us from the evil one (Matthew 6:13a).
 We are instructed to resist the devil in prayer.
 We are called to spiritual warfare as soldiers of Christ!
 Regardless of the temptation that comes your way, God always provides a way of escape.
 (I Corinthians 10:13).
 You can trust Him!
 Resist the devil, and He will flee from you (James 4:7-8).
 I ask the Lord daily to keep me from temptation.

 The Exaltation Room

 For Yours is the kingdom and the power and the glory forever.
-Amen (Matt.
-6:13b).
+Amen (Matthew 6:13b).
 Building a personal house of prayer begins and ends with honoring and exalting the Lord and gazing on Him.
 He is our source and our life.
 Let’s give our God the worship only He only deserves!
-He is able to do exceedingly abundantly above all we can ask or think according to the power that is at work within us!
+He is able to do exceedingly abundantly above all we can ask or think according to the power that is at work within us.
 Christ in us is the hope of glory!